Eyvorie/Get/README.md

 # Get
-Get is a scripting language for performing complex, parallelized, http requests
+Get is a scripting language for performing parallelized http requests